Body@Boronia founder, Yvette Copling is passionate about people leading healthy lives in well-functioning bodies.

 Sarah graduated with her Bachelor of Applied Science (complementary medicine – osteopathy stream) from Royal Melbourne Institute of Technology in 2005 then obtained her Masters of Osteopathy in 2007.

 During her studies, Sarah developed an interest in treating older clients.
 She enjoys assisting clients to find relief from head, neck and shoulder injuries.
-Sarah has a special interest in assessing and treating clients with Bengin Proxysmal Positional Vertigo, a debilitating condition.
+Sarah has a special interest in assessing and treating clients with Benign Proxysmal Positional Vertigo, a debilitating condition.

 Sarah studied Myofascial Dry Needling at an Osteopathy Australia-endorsed course to broaden her treatment options and gain better outcomes for her clients.
 Dry Needling can be combined with soft tissue and joint mobilisation, muscle energy techniques and stretching.